Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Burnside problem for groups of rational toral pseudo-translations.

 \section{Burnside problem for groups of rational toral pseudo-translations.}

 Note that a rational toral pseudo-translation is of finite order, then groups of rational toral pseudo-translations are periodic groups.

-We can remark, that as in the circle case, such a group acts freely on the torus, but the H\"older theorem does not hold on the torus and the proof on the circle given in the introduction, can not be adapted to the torus.
+We note that as in the circle case, such a group acts freely on the torus, but the H\"older theorem does not hold on the torus and the proof on the circle given in the introduction, {cannot} be adapted to the torus.

 We add the hypothesis that the rotation map is a morphism.